microsoft/PowerPlatformConnectors/certified-connectors/Seismic for Copilot for Sales/README.md

 ## Obtaining Credentials
 Seismic for Copilot for Sales Connector uses OAuth 2.0 for authentication.
 Use your Seismic tenant credentials to create connection.

+## Known Issues and Limitations
+No known issues or limitations.

+## Deployment Instructions
+Please follow the instructions in [Create a custom connector from an OpenAPI definition](https://learn.microsoft.com/en-us/connectors/custom-connectors/define-openapi-definition).